-The investment properties were valued at 31 March 2021 by Jones Lang Lasalle Limited, professional qualified external valuers.
+The investment properties were valued at market value using a discounted cashflow approach as at 31 March 2022 by Jones Lang Lasalle Limited, professional qualified external valuers.

 The valuation of the properties was undertaken in accordance with the Royal Institute of Chartered Surveyors Valuation Standards.